Handwashing at Food Facilities

-There are two measures below that track facilities with consecutive handwashing violations - one for established food facilities and one for newer food facilities who obtained a license within the past 6-24 months.
+There are two measures below that track facilities with consecutive handwashing violations -- one for established food facilities and one for newer food facilities who obtained a license within the past 6-24 months.

 The line graph below shows the number of established food facilities with consecutive hand washing violations.
 Data is added to this chart daily.
-The number of established food facilities with consecutive handwashing violations peaked at 59 between April and June of 2019, and is currently in decline.
+The number of established food facilities with consecutive handwashing violations peaked at 58 between April and June of 2019, and is currently in decline.

 Handwashing Educational Visits

 Educational visits include demonstrations, instruction, and the distribution of educational material in the preferred language of the facility's management and employees.
 Our goal is to provide personalized outreach to at least 75 % of the facilities identified as having repeat major handwashing violations on an annual basis.

 Tracking Our Progress

 In an effort to reduce the exposure of our inspectors and our facility operators to COVID-19 while Marin County was in the Purple Tier (of the Blueprint for reducing Covid-19 in California) in the Winter of 2020-2021, EHS inspectors began conducting remote inspections or inspections on-site, by appointment only.
 This presented the perfect opportunity to launch the Handwashing Educational Visits objective, especially with the added importance that handwashing plays in the prevention of the spread of COVID-19.
 While this was initially intended to reach just a handful of facilities that had received major handwashing violations during past routine inspections, we took the opportunity of the most recent restrictions to bring this education to many of the currently-open food facilities due for an inspection.